Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 ## higher-order mapping operators

+* TODO:
-* TODO: illustrate when the outer unsubscribes, but the inner does not(yet)
+  * illustrate when the outer unsubscribes, but the inner does not(yet)
+  * re-create! (a node from a linked list that acts a tail for another linked list)

 TODO: illustrate 😃
 * `_complete()`